The History

 Click here to read the entire article from The Hollywood Reporter.

-Click here to read my latest article about Georgia production in Variety.
+Click here to read my article about Georgia production in Variety.

 “Oh, my land!” she exclaimed.
 “That is the best news I’ve heard in a long time.”